BENNNZO/ryne-delete-all-extention/README.md

 ## Known Bugs
 - (not really a bug) I would like to make the highlight humanizer option automatically switch to an already opened humanizer tab if one is already present.
 - Using more than one LLM at a time seems to be a bit glitchy sometimes need to investigate (may not be my extensions fault).
+- Ryne uses next router (allegedly) which doesnt really load a new mage when for example going from the dashboard to the humanizer page.
+This cases the quick actions not to load.
+Should be a straighforward fix will work on it tomorrow im tired lol

 [Fixed in next release]
 - the bottom of the AI responses seems to barely overlap with the chat input box.